iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.ny.health.proximity 3 reviews"/>
 </p>

+> It's okay but I feel I get no notifications when I'm close to an area that is COVID popular region.<br> :date: __2020-12-26 16:34:11__

 > Just tested positive.
 Tried to send a notification to all codes I've come into contact with and app requires 6 digit code from a contact tracer.
 1. So I'm going to sit here not being able to notify anyone until a contact tracer calls me?
 A day can mean the difference between life and death.
 2. Give us the option to edit our symptoms today.
 I usually do it in the morning but developed a symptom this afternoon but it was too late, I had already submitted for the day.<br> :date: __2020-12-16 00:34:53__